 Make sure you perform the range of motion exercises!

-Range of motion exercises can be painful at first.
+Range of motion exercises are often a bit painful at first.

-You can ease the pain by supporting the limb with one hand over the knee and one hand grasping below the hock.
+You can ease the pain by supporting the limb with one hand over the knee and the other grasping below the hock.

-Next, gently extend the right rear limb and flex it as far as your pet will allow for 10-15 reps two to three times daily.
+Next, gently extend the right rear limb and flex it as far as your pet will allow for 10-15 repetitions two to three times daily.

 Use ice packs the first week of post-op to reduce inflammation and soreness.

 Place an ice pack over the knee for 10-15 minutes after exercises twice daily.